jlb10333/longinus/README.md

 - Shield
   - Lock-on stun weapon emplacements
   - Fixed lasers (shield blocks the lasers' path and allows the player to proceed undamaged)
+    - Cranks with part of their path blocked by a laser, so you need to shield in order to turn the crank
 + Chain
   - Cranks (grab on with chain, spin around to make something in the environment move)
     - High gravity sections where you have to boost against gravity to get around the crank